 Here you can learn the basics of ColdFusion programming and follow the latest updates from Adobe.

 Who’s it for?
 Beginner CFers.
 Here you can learn the basics of ColdFusion programming and follow the latest updates from Adobe.

 Pros: This is an official website and resource on ColdFusion.
 You are one step closer to the support and other useful info.
 Lots of ColdFusion Code examples.

 Cons: Since this is an official website, I would expect more detailed tutorials and info about ColdFusion.

 Adobe’s ColdFusion blog offers a lot of useful material.

 Who’s it for?
-It’s a great resource for CF developers.
+It is a handy CFML tutorial for CF developers.

-Pros: It offers both, useful information about using ColdFusion, updates to it, and organizations using it.
+Pros: It offers useful information about using ColdFusion, updates to it, and organizations using it.

 Cons: It does present Adobe's perspective on things, and perhaps it could be updated more often.

 Free Adobe ColdFusion Training